-Students must complete thirty-six (36) prescribed credit hours with a program GPA (PGPA) of 3.0 or higher to graduate.
+Students must complete thirty-six (36) prescribed credit hours with a program GPA (PGPA) of 3.0 or higher to graduate, including 18 credit hours of Core course, 15 credit hours of Concentration courses, and three (3) credit hours of Capstone.
 Students must apply for graduation.
 Upon graduation and fulfillment of all academic requirements, students receive a Master of Science in Computer Science degree.